Skip to navigation menu Skip to content

 Our team developed segmental subcranial distraction to treat symptoms and appearance more effectively than the traditional approach for Pfeiffer syndrome (Le Fort III midface advancement).
 Our Craniofacial Center is the first to use this method.
 Surgeons around the world are now adopting it.

 Segmental subcranial distraction moves bones in the midface in different amounts and in different directions.
 It lengthens the central face and nose and levels the eyes.
-As a result, the proportions of the face are more normal.
+As a result, the proportions of the face are more typical.

 • Managing hearing loss